PayPal takes on Square in mobile payments

 Another obstacle has been the difficulty of payment processing, which in other models can involve linking accounts among carriers and major banks or credit card companies.
 PayPal's merchants can sign up for a PayPal debit card, go to an ATM, and withdraw money accumulated from sales, said David Marcus, vice president of mobile at PayPal.

-PayPal charges a fee of 2.7 percent of the purchase price for all types of credit and debit cards -- including those issued by American Express Co; transaction fees for processing AmEx cards are often higher on other services.
+PayPal charges a fee of 2.7 percent of the purchase price for all types of credit and debit cards -- including those issued by American Express Co (AXP.N); transaction fees for processing AmEx cards are often higher on other services.
 That compares with the 2.75 percent charged by Square.

 THE PHYSICAL WORLD